daniellefricke/react-paint-app/README.md

 danielle.fricke11@gmail.com | (Ph) 419.234.6823

 ##Introduction
-This app is a code challenge for the 2017 Social Tables Apprenticeship application.
+This app is a code challenge for the 2017 Social Tables Apprentice Program.
 The app is React/Redux and is a canvas app with multiple tools and features.

 ##Installation
 1. Fork repo (optional)